enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 Name your first function `TicketGetFunction` and assign the role with the **matching** name you created previously to it and click **Create function**.

 On the next screen, ensure the runtime is `Node.js 6.10`.
-If it isn’t, simply select it.
-For the Handler, enter `tickets-get.handler`, and modify the `index.js` name to `tickets-get.js` using Rename.
+For the Handler, enter `tickets-get.handler`, and modify the `index.js` name to `tickets-get.js` using Rename by right-clicking on `index.js`.
 Then paste the following code into the editor you see on your screen:

 [TicketGetFunction](tickets-get.js)